YoussefMohamedDiaa/Chatting-Simulator/README.md

 #### Description
-A chatting application simulated on Java using socket APIs to deliver and receive messages from different open sockets. :computer:
+A chatting application simulated on Java using socket APIs to deliver and receive <br/>
+messages from different open sockets. :computer: :mailbox_with_no_mail:

 #### To get started